yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 * Commodity Trading Advisor (CTA)

 A commodity trading advisor (CTA) is an individual or firm that provides personalized advice regarding the buying and selling of futures contracts, options on futures, and retail off-exchange forex contracts or swaps.

+For example, CTA may offer a hypothetical market based portfolio designed to produce a high correlation to trend following managed futures strategies.

+It is often getting compared with High Frequency Trading (HFT).
+HFT and CTAs both use quantitative algorithms, but HFT is more about stock trading and being high frequency.

 * Central Banks